dirigiblelabs/curriculum-2017/SimeonGeorgiev/DocumentationTask/Documentation/CreateLaunchpad.md

-# Create a launchpad
+# Create New Launchpad
-Instructions how to create a new Launchpad.
+Instructions how to create a Launchpad.

-## Context

 ## Prerequisites
 * Existing project in the Dirigible Web IDE.